stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 **Localhost starter page**

-Open http://localhost:4242 in the browser to find the "boiler plate" start template for Developer Office Hours.
-For next steps, there are a two paths you can choose to take:
+Open http://localhost:4242 in the browser to find the "boilerplate" start template for Developer Office Hours.
+For the next steps, there are two paths you can choose to take:

-- 🅰️ **Preloaded:** Create the Checkout Session on as the web page page loads
+- 🅰️ **Preloaded:** Create the Checkout Session on as the web page loads
   - 👉 If you know ahead of time exactly what the customer intends to purchase, you can create the Checkout Session as part of the request in order to fetch this payment page.
-Following this step, the server side renders the ID of the Checkout Session directly into your inline JavaScript.
+Following this step, the server-side renders the ID of the Checkout Session directly into your inline JavaScript.

 - 🅱️ **Async:** Create the Checkout Session "just in time", which creates the Checkout Session the moment a customer takes action.
   - 👉 If the customer will provide any input that will change their checkout experience, you’ll want to create the Checkout Session just before redirecting.